redhat-appstudio-qe/spi-oauth-reverse-proxy/README.md

 # spi-oauth-reverse-proxy
-Simple reverse proxy that allows us to test SPI oauth flow in e2e
+A simple reverse proxy that allows us to test SPI oauth flow in e2e.